Are you getting ready to write your SATs? Read on to learn how to create the best SAT study plan to optimize your performance.

 A 1 monthly SAT study schedule will only give you a small window to write untimed practice tests.
 With this time constraint in mind, you'll have to study strategically - focusing on answering study questions under a strict time limit while focusing on your weakest points.

-A 3 month SAT study schedule will give you more time to zero in on your strengths and weaknesses and dedicate time specifically to the questions and most challenging sections.
+A 3-month SAT study schedule will give you more time to zero in on your strengths and weaknesses and dedicate time specifically to the questions and most challenging sections.
 Practicing consistently during this period will ensure the best results!

-A 6 month SAT study schedule is the recommended amount of time to get a good understanding of the SAT without experiencing study fatigue.
+A 6-month SAT study schedule is the recommended amount of time to get a good understanding of the SAT without experiencing study fatigue.
 You will have enough time to fully grasp the SAT at your own pace by doing practice tests and get used to writing answers quickly and efficiently when you start completing timed practice tests.

-Regardless of your chosen study plan and schedule, the most important part of SAT prep and the final step of your plan is to ensure that you are well prepared the day before.
 Ensure you have all your proper IDs and writing utensils and that you are adequately rested and have eaten before taking the test.
 These small components can make a significant impact on your performance!

 Now that we’ve gone over everything you need to know about the SAT and the different ways you can build your SAT study plan and schedule, we’ll go over some FAQs that might answer any questions you still have.